David Engwicht

 David Engwicht (born 1950) is an urban planner who resides in Brisbane, Australia.
 He is a speaker on the topics of transportation, community, and creativity and has given lectures around the world.

 Engwicht attended Kingaroy State High School in Queensland, Australia.
-He played a role in creating the first neighborhood Pace Car Program in Boise, Idaho and is an advocate of shared space schemes.
+He played a role in creating the first neighbourhood Pace Car Program in Boise, Idaho and is an advocate of shared space schemes.
 Engwicht is known for his contributions to traffic calming and is credited with inventing the walking bus, street reclamation, and the Universal Anchoring Device.
 In 2015, Engwicht gave a presentation titled "Add some magic to a public space near you" at TEDx Indianapolis.

 Books

 David Engwicht is the author of several books, including: